Ardi: Pelvis

 Although Ardipithecus had more ancestral hands, feet, and limbs, Ardi's pelvis gives a different perspective.
 The parts of Ardi's pelvis that were recovered include her left hip, her right ilium, and a fragment of her distal sacrum.
 A shorter ilium and a curve in the lower spine were the characteristics gathered from these partial remains that indicate Ardi, and the Ardipithecus ramidus species, had the ability to walk upright.
 The shift to bipedality is only beginning to emerge in Ardi because there are characteristics in Ardi's pelvis that are both found in all later hominids and characteristics that are found in extant African apes.
 A characteristic that is found in Ardi and in all later hominids is a separate growth site for the anterior inferior iliac spine.
 A similar ischial structure is a characteristic found in Ardi and in extant African apes.
 This mixture of characteristics indicates Ardi's bipedality was an earlier version of bipedalism compared to later hominids like Lucy.
-Regardless of how ancestral Ardi's bipedality was, these characteristics found in Ardi's pelvis show bipedalism was well underway by 4.4 million years ago, even with the ability for arboreal locomotion still present in the hands and limbs.
+Regardless of how ancestral Ardi's bipedality was, these characteristics found in Ardi's pelvis show bipedalism was well underway by around 4.4 million years ago, even with the ability for arboreal locomotion still present in the hands and limbs.